-To be a trusted source of energy information and therefore influential in the real estate market, there must be systems in place to assure that high quality scores are consistently produced.
-To that end, the U.S. Department of Energy imposes three quality-related requirements:
+To be a trusted source of energy information there must be systems in place to verify that high-quality scores are consistently produced.
+To that end, the U.S. Department of Energy imposes three quality assurance requirements:

 - The U.S. DOE requires a quality assurance (QA) review of at least 5% of randomly selected Home Energy Scores on a quarterly basis.